ioda-net/geo-infra/docs/dev/front.rst

 You can safely checkout any files that belong to these components:

 - print
-- wmsimport (rewritten into owsimport)

 New components
 ++++++++++++++

-Normally, they should be in the merge conflicts:
+Normally, they should not be in the merge conflicts:

 - features
-- importows
 - webdav